surfer190/fixes/docs/buddha_dhamma/who-ordered-the-truckload-of-dung-stories-summarised.md

 Gradually you use the dung to fertilise the garden and eventually it goes away and you are much wiser for it.

-Pain is good - it dierects us away from danger.
+Pain is good - it directs us away from danger.

-Kamma - when we are made to sufferknow that some bad decision or act was done by you in the past
+Kamma - when we are made to suffer know that some bad decision or act was done by you in the past

 ## Critical Problems and their Compassionate Solutions